-For example, currently government subsidies support large

-corporations growing corn, soybeans, wheat, cotton, and rice.
+For example, currently government subsidies support large corporations growing corn, soybeans, wheat, cotton, and rice.
 This makes it difficult for farmers to diversify.
 Policy changes could encourage a diverse and decentralized system of family farms rather than large corporations that plant single crops.
 Government and land-grant universities could create research policies that encouraged research into sustainable alternatives.
 Rules that require fruits and vegetables to look perfect could be amended to encourage reduced pesticide use.
 Subsidies could also increase consumer power, especially of low-income families.
 If fresh, green foods were of lower cost and more available, all families would have greater access to healthy diets.

 Conversion of agricultural land to urban uses is another important issue.
 Rapid growth and rising land values threaten farming on prime soils.
-At the same time, people in newly residential communities developed often want environmentally safe farming Sustainable practices. agriculture research and education can help farmers reduce chemical use and conserve scarce resources.
+At the same time, people in newly developed residential communities often want environmentally safe farming practices.
+Sustainable agriculture research and education can help farmers reduce chemical use and conserve scarce resources.
 These practices can help build public support for agricultural land preservation.
-Educating land use planners and decision- makers about sustainable agriculture is an urgent priority (University of California at Davis, 2022).
+Educating land use planners and decision-makers about sustainable agriculture is an urgent priority (University of California at Davis, 2022).
 This video in Figure 10.21 provides an example of a dairy farm that is both sustainable and profitable.

 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://openoregon.pressbooks.pub/ families2nd2e/?p=465#oembed-2
+You can view them online here: https://openoregon.pressbooks.pub/families2nd2e/?p=465#oembed-2 policies are needed that encourage more diversified agricultural production on family farms as a foundation for healthy economies in rural communities.
+In combination with other strategies, sustainable agriculture practices and policies can help foster community institutions that meet employment, educational, health, cultural and spiritual needs.